-We have audited the internal control over financial reporting of Agilysys, Inc. (a Delaware corporation) and subsidiaries (the "Company") as of March 31, 2024, based on criteria established in the 2013 Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO").
-In our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as of March 31, 2024, based on criteria established in the 2013 Internal Control-Integrated Framework issued by COSO.
+We have audited the internal control over financial reporting of Agilysys, Inc. (a Delaware corporation) and subsidiaries (the "Company") as of March 31, 2025, based on criteria established in the 2013 Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO").
+In our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as of March 31, 2025, based on criteria established in the 2013 Internal Control-Integrated Framework issued by the Cost of Sponsoring Organizations of the Treadway Commission ("COSO").
+In our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as of March 31, 2025, based on criteria established in the 2013 Internal Control-Integrated Framework issued by COSO.

-We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) ("PCAOB"), the consolidated financial statements of the Company as of and for the year ended March 31, 2024, and our report dated May 21, 2024 expressed an unqualified opinion on those financial statements.
+We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) ("PCAOB"), the consolidated financial statements of the Company as of and for the year ended March 31, 2025, and our report dated May 22, 2025 expressed an unqualified opinion on those financial statements.